sergosev/Breast-Cancer-Practice/README.md

 - Surfaceome cross-referencing
 - Potential target list generation
 - Tried adapting bash scripts to work on Ubuntu as well as MacOS
+- Filtered out upregulated genes with low CPM in normal tissue
+- Annotated these potential targets via MyGeneInfo
+- First attempts at visualisation

 ---

 ## Plans for future
 - Results visualisation
-- Search for genes that are not expressed in normal tissue
 - Analysis of the results and literature review
 - Further adaptations and optimisation of all scripts